Termination Failure a common failure mode

 How to eliminate motor failures from poor termination.

-The centre phase have also been overcrimped, and the righthand lead might be ok, but the cable seems very stressed.
+The center phase have also been over crimped, and the right hand lead might be ok, but the cable seems very stressed.

 Steps to stop motor failures due to poor terminations.

-1. Conduct a Motor Health Assessment, whichs tests for imbalances in the circuit.
-Denergised motor circuit analysis can identify these defects within minutes.
+1. Conduct a Motor Health Assessment, which tests for imbalances in the circuit.
+De energized motor circuit analysis can identify these defects within minutes.

 2. The Motor Health Assessment includes a visual inspection of terminations and potential failure modes.

-3. Implement a onsite crimp training session, and ensure electrical trades have the correct tools and consumeables.
+3. Implement a onsite crimp training session, and ensure electrical trades have the correct tools and consumables.

 4. Implement an acceptance testing procedure to stop defects being introduced to your enterprise.